 And while getting laid off years later was pretty hard on my ego, too, the thing that really brought up all the old “you’re failing to live up to your potential” guilt was my utter failure to get a job of similar esteem.
 I brushed up my resume a dozen times, and I wrote endless soul-euthanizing cover letters, but no one seemed remotely interested in what I had to offer.

-“But I graduated seventh in my high school class of over 400 people!” some pathetic, stupid voice in my head will still say in these moments.
-“I worked hard and did what I was supposed to do!
+“But I graduated seventh in my high school class of over 400 people!” a voice in my head will still say in these moments.
+“I worked hard, and I did what I was supposed to do!
 People thought I was going to have the world by the tail.
 Why don’t I?!”